-Routine immunisation saves 4 million lives each year.
-And, thanks in large part to vaccines, child deaths have decreased by more than 50%(opens in a new tab) in the past 30 years.
+Routine immunisation saves four million lives each year.
+And, thanks in large part to vaccines, child deaths have decreased by more than 50% in the past 30 years.
 The Covid-19 pandemic has shown us just how important vaccines are for bringing us closer to good health, to the moments and people we care most about, and to stronger economies around the world.

 Beyond the discovery of new vaccines, it is the act of vaccination and the strength of immunisation systems that hold the real power to protect us from current and future threats to our health.
 Immunisation services reach more families than any other health service.